Anna Wintour: Film adaptation

 Oppenheimer suggests The Devil Wears Prada may have done Wintour a favour by increasing her name recognition.
-"Besides giving Weisberger her fifteen minutes", he says, "[it] ... place[d] Anna squarely in the mainstream celebrity pantheon.
+"Besides giving Weisberger her fifteen minutes", he says, "[it] … place[d] Anna squarely in the mainstream celebrity pantheon.
 [She] was now known and talked about over Big Macs and french fries under the Golden Arches by young fashionistas in Wal-Mart denim in Davenport and Dubuque."

 When The September Issue was released three years later, critics compared it with the earlier, fictional film.
 "For the past year or so, she's been on the media warpath to win back her image", said Paul Schrodt in Slant Magazine.
 Many considered the question of how similar she was to Streep's Priestly, and praised the film for showing the real person.
 Manohla Dargis at The New York Times said that Priestly had helped humanise Wintour, and "the documentary continues this".
 "The movie offers insights that lift it beyond a realist version of The Devil Wears Prada", agreed Mary Pols in Time.
+Wintour herself has since embraced the film, most notably appearing on the cover of Vogue alongside Streep as part of the promotion for its 2026 sequel.

 The film version of the Weisberger novel (screenplay penned by Aline Brosh McKenna) has not been the only film to have a character borrowing some aspects of Wintour.
-Edna Mode's similar hairstyle in The Incredibles (2004) has been noted, Johnny Depp said he partially based the demeanour of Willy Wonka in Charlie and the Chocolate Factory (2005) on Wintour.
-Fey Sommers in Ugly Betty (2006–2010) was also likened to Wintour, from the trademark bob and sunglasses, to Wintour's last name homophonous with 'Winter', while Sommers' is homophonous with 'Summer'.
+Edna Mode's similar hairstyle in The Incredibles (2004) has been noted.
+Johnny Depp said he partially based the demeanour of Willy Wonka in Charlie and the Chocolate Factory (2005) on Wintour.
+Fey Sommers in Ugly Betty (2006–2010) was also likened to Wintour, from the trademark bob and sunglasses, to Wintour's last name homophonous with 'Winter', while ' Sommers' is homophonous with 'Summer'.